Solving MathDoku with Mixed-Integer Programming

 [false, true, false, false, false, false] => 2

-We have one of these vectors for each cell in the MathDoku puzzle, so we can represent this as an N-by-N-by-N multidimensional binary array C. The first dimension corresponds to the values stored in each row of the puzzle, the second dimension corresponds to the values stored in each column of the puzzle, and the third dimension corresponds to which digit is stored in which cell.
-The candidate vectors for row i and column j are stored in the 1-by-1-by-N “tube” that contains all elements located in row i and column j of the multidimensional array.
+We have one of these vectors for each cell in the MathDoku puzzle, so we can represent this as an N-by-N-by-N multidimensional binary array C. The first dimension corresponds to the values stored in each row of the puzzle, the second dimension corresponds to the values stored in each column of the puzzle, and the third dimension corresponds to which digit is in that cell.
+The candidate vectors for row i and column j are in the 1-by-1-by-N “tube” that contains all elements located in row i and column j of the multidimensional array.

 \[ c_{i,j,k} = \begin{cases} 1 & \text{if cell }(i, j) = k\\ 0 & \text{otherwise} \end{cases} \quad \forall \left(i, j, k\right) \in \{1, \ldots, N\}^3 \]